antononcube/Raku-Jupyter-Chatbook/README.md

 This Raku package is a fork of Brian Duggan's ["Jupyter::Kernel"](https://github.com/bduggan/raku-jupyter-kernel).

+Here are the top opening statements of the README of "Jupyter::Kernel":

-"Jupyter::Kernel" is a pure Raku implementation of a Raku kernel for Jupyter clients¹.
+> "Jupyter::Kernel" is a pure Raku implementation of a Raku kernel for Jupyter clients¹.

-Jupyter notebooks provide a web-based (or console-based) Read Eval Print Loop (REPL) for running code and serializing input and output.
+> Jupyter notebooks provide a web-based (or console-based) Read Eval Print Loop (REPL) for running code and serializing input and output.

-It is desirable to include the interaction with Large Language Models (LLMs) to the "usual" REPL.
+It is desirable to include the interaction with Large Language Models (LLMs) to the "typical" REPL systems or workflows.

-Having LLM-aware and LLM-chat-endowed notebooks (i.e. *chatbooks*) can really speed up the:
+Having LLM-aware and LLM-chat-endowed notebooks -- **chatbooks** -- can really speed up the:
-- Utilization of Raku
+- Writing and preparation of documents on variety of subjects
-  - Derivation of useful (actionable) code
+- Derivation of useful Raku (actionable) code
 - Adoption of Raku by newcomers
-- Writing and preparation of documents on variety of subjects

 This repository is mostly for experimental work, but it aims to be *always* very useful for interacting with LLMs via Raku.